-Outpatient: A member who receives services in a hospital, alternative care facility, freestanding facility, or physician's office, but is not admitted as an inpatient.
+Outpatient: A member who receives services in a hospital, alternate care facility, free-standing facility, or physician's office and is not admitted as a bed patient.

 Plan: The benefits offered by WVCHIP.

 Plan Year: A 12-month period of benefits offered beginning July 1 and ending June 30.
 Please note that the Plan Year is different from the Benefit Year.